 By historic standards, Everest 2010 was a safe and successful year.
 There were about 537 summits (347 from the south) with 3 reported deaths, all on the north, and several injuries and rescues.
 The total Everest summits broke the 5,000 level since the first summit in 1953.

 The storyline for climbers and their families was the weather, however, it was all Jordan Romero and Apa Sherpa for the rest of the world who became the youngest to summit and broke the record for most summits respectively.

 For the first time in several years, the north operated in an almost normal manner.
 Teams dealt with a few border restrictions early but arrived at base camp and immediately began their acclimatization rotations.
 On the South, the ropes were in early and the weather seemed drastically different from the North, at least in April.
 Read my 2010 season recap here.

 2011: Alan Finally Summits and a Normal Year

 Please forgive my narrow scope for this year but after three previous attempts, I summited Everest on May 21, 2011, from the Nepal side Kami Sherpa of International Mountain Guides.
 This was part of The 7 Summits Climb for Alzheimer’s: Memories are Everything® campaign.
 It was very humbling standing on the summit after all my attempts but more gratifying was the reaction to my Alzheimer’s awareness and fundraising efforts.
 Thank you, everyone, who participated.

 I approached this climb quite differently from previous attempts including preparation, training, guide service and more.
 The season was fairly normal with good weather and manageable crowds and no natural disasters.

 The Himalayan database states there were 535 combined summits from both sides 58% summit to climbers at base camp.
 There were 4 deaths.
-Read more about my summit at this link.
+Read my 2011 season recap here.

 2012: Himex Cancels Expedition, Narrow Window Increases Crowding